For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 Many of these open early in the morning and so you have less to choose from if you come around lunchtime:

+The wait for an available table can take more than an hour.
 Even if you hope to beat the crowds by going early, many of the dishes aren’t ready until 8am.

-However, the dim sum delicious and affordable.
+However, the dim sum delicious, and affordable.
 And they have white coffee!

 See what else should you know about Chooi Yue Dim Sum Restaurant.